 Having now seen Bohemian Rhapsody for a second time, here’s an attempt to bring some order to a mad jumble of thoughts — what works and what doesn’t, whether the inaccuracies matter, whether it is fist-pumpingly brilliant or wince-inducingly awful, whether it is respectful of the Queen legacy, and above all whether it is a worthy addition to the Queen canon.

-On the whole, I like the film.
-That was never a given.
-I am sure that nobody seriously expected a groundbreaking, genre-redefining, Oscar-sweeping piece of art — like the song Bohemian Rhapsody itself, say — but on the quality spectrum I was crossing my fingers for something more akin to The Doors than Spiceworld: The Movie.
-It’s short-sighted to wax lyrical about every last Queen product — this replica sixpence, that T-shirt, this vodka, that board game.
-Some things are high quality and worthwhile; others are mediocre and a bit naff.
-There Must Be More to Life Than This (the Queen & Michael Jackson version) is ordinary at best.
+My starting-point is that it is short-sighted to wax lyrical about every last Queen product on the market — this replica sixpence, that T-shirt, this brand of vodka, that board game.
+Some Queen-related things are high quality and worthwhile; others are mediocre and a bit naff.
+There Must Be More to Life Than This (the Queen and Michael Jackson version) is ordinary at best.
 I never particularly got into Roger’s band The Cross.
-I have not seen — nor do I intend doing — the We Will Rock You musical.
-Objectivity matters, even where ‘classic’ Queen is concerned and even more so in the case of post-Freddie and non-Queen projects.
+And I have not seen — nor do I intend doing — the We Will Rock You musical.

 Well, yes and no.

 The soundtrack album was the first surprise.
 To be honest, I had expected Queen Productions Ltd to churn out another rehashed ‘greatest hits’ package.
-What emerged was a well-above-par release, with little nuggets of gold dotted throughout — from the previously unreleased guitar-rich version of Don’t Stop Me Now and the Queen-ified ‘Fox’ fanfare to the delightfully re-recorded Doing All Right and (best of all) the raw, thumping live Fat Bottomed Girls from Paris in 1979 — not even the version from the widely circulated bootleg video.
+What emerged was an above-par release, with little nuggets of gold dotted throughout — from the previously unreleased guitar-rich version of Don’t Stop Me Now and the Queen-ified ‘Fox’ fanfare to the delightfully re-recorded Doing All Right and (best of all) the raw, thumping live Fat Bottomed Girls from Paris in 1979 — not even the version from the widely circulated bootleg video.
 Definitely promising.

 The second ‘surprise’ — if surprise it is — was how many of the rumours were just plain wrong, yet another reminder to consume media tittle-tattle with a large helping of scepticism.
 Some at least of Sacha Baron Cohen’s version of history appears to be nonsense, though the script (if indeed there even was a script at that stage) will have undergone a million re-writes since his time.
-Among other canards, Brian’s first wife Chrissy does indeed appear in the film, as do all the ‘wives’ (for use of inverted commas, see below), and the accusations of ‘hetero-washing’ (ignoring or downplaying Freddie’s homosexuality) are way wide of the mark — indeed, scenes of men kissing men probably outnumber those of heterosexual canoodling.

 In my mind, this was to be a film about Queen.
 But Bohemian Rhapsody purports to be a ‘biopic’ — a biographical film of Freddie’s life, focusing on the years from 1970 to 1985.
 In truth, it is a messy hybrid of the two.
 In part, it is a tongue-in-cheek whistle-stop re-enactment of key moments in the band’s history.
 Especially with the active involvement of Brian and Roger in the film’s production, Bohemian Rhapsody feels at times like a vehicle for (some of) the band’s greatest hits — a visual jukebox — and will doubtless be enjoyed by many for this very reason.

 Bohemian Rhapsody is also an attempt at a deeper study of Freddie — flamboyant free spirit, creative genius, tortured soul.
 The film’s opening scenes take time to establish him as an awkward, restless outsider (a regular target for casual racism, for example), stumbling to realise vague dreams of stardom.
 Far from a fast-paced rollercoaster ride, I suspect that some will find these elements of the film ‘slow’.
-Above all, there are several scenes exploring the relationship between Freddie and Mary, the pivot around which the whole film revolves.
-Lucy Boynton as Mary is excellent throughout: the moment when she pretends to take a drink at Freddie’s insistence during a late-night phone call, thus signalling a release of sorts from his spell, is particularly affecting.

 Comments by the historian Anthony Beevor, who wrote recently about war films, are interesting and relevant in relation to the film: